 Actually, the histories are more than just histories.
 They really record anything medical having to do with the President.
-So, we see that Abraham Lincoln used knowledge about ineffective cures for baldness in order to get rid of a troublesome visitor, and we see that John Tyler's unpopularity led to an epidemic illness, the "Tyler Grippe" being named in his "honor."
+So, we see that Lincoln used knowledge about ineffective cures for baldness in order to get rid of a troublesome visitor, and we see that Tyler's unpopularity led to an epidemic illness, the "Tyler Grippe" being named in his "honor."

 Certain peripheral issues are collected in a section called "Odds and Ends."